Anthony Lynn: Los Angeles Chargers

 On January 12, 2017, Lynn was hired to become the new head coach of the Los Angeles Chargers, the same day that owner Dean Spanos announced that the Chargers were relocating from San Diego to Los Angeles.
 Lynn's hire was confirmed by the Chargers one day later on January 13 on the team's website.
 Lynn became the franchise's first African-American head coach in its 56-year history.

 In his second season as the Chargers head coach, Lynn led Los Angeles to a 12–4 record, earning its first playoff berth since 2013.
 The Chargers went on to defeat the Baltimore Ravens in the wild card round 23–17, before being eliminated in the divisional round by the eventual Super Bowl LIII champion New England Patriots by a score of 41–28.

 Lynn would miss the playoffs in 2019, finishing last in the AFC West with a 5–11 record.
 During the subsequent offseason, the Chargers parted ways with Philip Rivers, who had been the team's starting quarterback since 2006.
-In the 2020 NFL Draft, the Chargers drafted quarterback Justin Herbert of Oregon sixth overall, seen as an eventual replacement for Rivers.
+In the 2020 NFL draft, the Chargers drafted quarterback Justin Herbert of Oregon sixth overall, seen as an eventual replacement for Rivers.

 In 2020, the Chargers missed the playoffs and finished third in the AFC West with a 7–9 record, winning their final four games of the season.
 On January 4, 2021, Lynn was fired by the Chargers.
 He finished his Chargers tenure with a 33–31 (.516) regular season record and 1–1 postseason record.

 Detroit Lions

 On January 23, 2021, Lynn was hired by the Detroit Lions as their offensive coordinator.
-On January 10, 2022, Detroit Lions head coach Dan Campbell, announced that the Lions organization and Anthony Lynn were parting ways.
+On January 10, 2022, Lions head coach Dan Campbell announced the team and Lynn were parting ways.